mpayetta/mpayetta.github.io/_posts/2016-09-04-dockerizing-node-mongo-app.markdown

 From now on, for me it's all about experimenting with Docker features and start learning more about it.
 I'm sure that from today developing with distributed teams as I'm used to work will be much easier for everybody.
 Hope your life gets easier as well!

+The full code of the sample project can be found [here](https://github.com/mpayetta/express-node-docker)

 If you liked the post, please share it wherever you want or re-tweet the following tweet! :)